Statues of Junípero Serra (Ventura, California): The wooden replica

 Ownership of the concrete statue passed from Ventura County to the City of Ventura in 1971.
-In 1983, Ventura City Councilman Russell Burns, a mechanical engineer, presented a report to the City Council describing the deterioration of the statue and concluding that the statue "in the not too distant future will fall apart."
+In 1983, Ventura City Councilman Russell Burns, a mechanical engineer, presented a report to the city council describing the deterioration of the statue and concluding that the statue "in the not too distant future will fall apart."
 The City in 1984 commissioned studies of the statue by an art conservator, an engineering firm, and a concrete expert.
 The studies reached the conclusion that the statue should be moved inside and that it was too fragile to be copied by molding.

 Based on the findings, Councilman Burns proposed the creation of a wood replica of the statue which could then be used as a model for a bronze cast to be put in place of the decaying concrete statue.
 In 1986, Burns's proposal was unanimously adopted by the Ventura City Council.
 The City loaned an initial sum of $15,000 to begin the process to be repaid by local boosters who raised more than $100,000 through the sale of limited-edition 18 in bronze replicas (hand-tooled by Charles Kubilos), posters/lithographs, and T-shirts, hats, and pins bearing the phrase "I Support the Serra Statue".

 The reproduction process began by taking precise measurements of all aspects of the concrete statue, using 1,782 points of reference.
 According to a book written on the process, "more than 4,000 charts, drawings, grids, and photographs were made from the measurements".
 Master carver Wilbur Rubottom and a team of 16 carvers from the Channel Islands Carvers club then painstakingly created the wood replica in a studio at the old livery building on Palm Street in Ventura.
 The carving began with large strips of basswood from linden trees in a Great Lakes forest that were glued together to form a 1,200 lb block.
 The carvers' studio was open to the public, and busloads of schoolchildren, senior citizens, and tourists visited the studio to observe the process.
 During the 1987 Ventura County Fair, the wood block was temporarily moved to the county fairgrounds where the carvers' work became an attraction for visitors.

 The carving took 14 months, from April 1987 to June 1988.
 In all, 10,000 man-hours were dedicated to creating the wood replica.
-The wood replica was installed at the atrium of Ventura City Hall on October 7, 1988.
+The city council voted to temporarily place the wood replica in the atrium of Ventura City Hall.
+Installed on October 7, 1988, it remained there until it was removed in 2020.